sitetester/token-sorter/README.md

-It's a token sorting utility that sorts its input taken from file I and stores it into the file O. Sorting could be by either name by `name` key (default) or by address by `address` key.
+It's a token sorting utility that sorts its input taken from file I and stores it into the file O.
+Sorting could be either by `name` (default) or `address` key.

 Input file format: